 The cheapest option is to install a layer of acoustic underlay.

-Prices start from £3.50 per sq metre but this is at the low end of the quality scale.
-A 3mm rubber backed underlay cost around £7 per sq metre (supply only prices).
+Prices start from £4.50 per sq metre but this is at the low end of the quality scale.
+A 3mm rubber-backed underlay costs around £9 per sq metre (supply only prices).

 Underlays are very good at blocking impact noises such as walking on wooden flooring and items dropping onto the floor.